 The collective unconscious influences our lives to a much greater degree than we realize.
 This unconscious thought stream has the power to influence us subconsciously and directly.

-What way are collective unconscious accessible?
+In what way is collective unconscious accessible?

 As a rule of thumb, the collective unconscious is only accessible through dreams and similar means (i.e. access through meditation).